 Andy was one of the founding members of PDR’s User-Centric Design Group (UCD), and CARIAD presents him with an opportunity to explore new tools and techniques for designing with people, and investigate the impact of such methodologies in the commercial domain, specifically though the development of rehabilitation products.
 READ MORE

-Gary is Director of Research and Professor of Education in the School of Education, and brings CARIAD over 25 years’ experience in delivering high quality teaching in creative disciplines from primary to PhD level.
-His extensive understanding of technologies and the ways they can facilitate communication has helped to set the bar for implementing ICT resources in schools today.
+Gary is Professor of Education in the Cardiff School of Education and Social Policy.
+He brings CARIAD over 25 years’ experience in delivering high quality teaching in creative disciplines from primary to PhD level.
+His extensive understanding of interactive technologies and the ways they can facilitate communication has helped to set the bar for implementing engaging teaching and learning in educational settings today.
 READ MORE

 Dr Taslima Begum: Cardiff School of Management